hendriks73/tempo-cnn/README.rst

 Installation
 ============

-In a clean Python 3.6 or 3.7 environment, simply run:
+In a clean Python 3.8 environment, simply run:

 .. code-block:: console